Relational public services

 Sir Peter Housden, Permanent Secretary of the Department for Communities and Local Government.

-Collaborative relational working with community, locality and place
+Collaborative relational working with community, locality and neighbourhoods

 This is the impact that we have seen in public services using these proven approaches: